The Smivets

 Disconnected Disconnected

 "Disconnected" is a 78-BPM Progressive Rock track from The Smivets on SoundClick.
 Rooted in Blues, the song brings a balanced energy to the Progressive Rock space.
-It does not contain any samples or third-party loops.
+This track is 100% human-made, with no AI involved or any samples used.
 A male vocal is a key driving element of this track.
 The choice of E min lends the composition a slightly moody and reflective character.
 The track has a soft bounce quality that makes it easy to connect with.
+"Disconnected" has peaked at number 1 on the SoundClick Progressive Rock chart.
 If Blues is your sound, "Disconnected" is a strong addition to your playlist.

 Picture for song 'Shangri-La' by artist 'The Smivets'